binaryaaron/lamegame/docs/specs_and_breakdown.md

 	implementing a standard feature-and-bugfix branch workflow because we all want to do things that future employers may like.
-A 'dev' branch and a 'master' branch will be the primary lines of development, with merges into master being handeld by one group member who is crazy.
+A 'dev' branch and a 'master' branch will be the primary lines of development, with merges into master being handeld by one crazy group member.
 We will make extensive use of feature branches and pull requests through github to ensure that code standards, code reviews, and tests are implemented correctly.